ngrafx/nray/README.md

 - Have a look at the [Image class](src/image.h).
 For example we can query and set the pixel [Colors](src/nray.h) by specifying x & y coordinates although the data is actually stored as a Float array.
 This simplify the use of the class (as the rest of the programs 'thinks' in 2d coordinates) regardless of how the class stores data internally

 Classes encapsulate behavior.
-- In the[Image class](src/image.h) all the image related operations are encapsulated
+- In the [Image class](src/image.h) all the image related operations are encapsulated

 Classes follow an appropriate inheritance hierarchy.
 - In [primitive.h](src/primitive.h) you can see that all the primitives inherit from the pure virtual Primitive() class, same goes with all the Materials